GerritCodeReview/plugins_automerger/src/main/resources/Documentation/about.md

 A UI button "Recreate automerges" has been added so that users can skip downstream merges.
 Unchecking a branch's checkbox will skip that branch and all automerges downstream of that branch.

+The plugin can be configured to perform cherry-picks instead of merges.